www.swap-bot.com

 other hobby

 I live, eat, and breath my departed ancestors and go to cemeteries for FUN!
 I have Swedish, English, Irish, Welsh, and German Bohemian ancestry.
 Something that's quite unusual on my Dad's side of my family is that his Dad was 48 years old when he was born (Dad did have five older sisters).
 My Dad married late in life and was 48 years old when I was born too.
 So although I was born in 1960, my grandfather, just two generations distant, was born in 1864 when Abraham Lincoln was President!
 In most families, that would be four generations spread over almost 100 years.
 Sometimes it was hard, however.
 Like when my Dad took me to the father/daughter tea in elementary school--all my friends asked my why my Grandfather brought me instead of my Dad!
+I did my Ancestry.com DNA test and found out I'm more British than most British people are these days!

 Favorite Music

 Tom Petty and the Heartbreakers, but I like a lot of varying types of music too.
 For Christmas 2009 my husband got me a turntable to play all the 33 1/3 albums I've had stashed in a corner of the basement for years.
 I'm now going thru and listening to over 100 rock albums from the 70s and 80s.
-My sons (the Warner Bros., aged 21 & 23) are fascinated with vinyl records!
+My sons (the Warner Bros., are fascinated with vinyl records!
 They are astounded that they sound as good as they do and no longer think digital has to be much better than anything else.
 Rock on!
 The Beatles, Rolling Stones, Led Zeppelin, Tom Petty, Rod Stewart, Foreigner, Boston, REO Speedwagon, Styx, Fleetwood Mac, The Who, AC/DC, etc. How fun is that?!

 Deltiology, 101